-SPANISH LANGUAGE III: GT-AH4
+SPA 211 - Spanish Language III: GT-AH4

-PRQ: Successful completion of SPA 112 or department chair approval.
-Continues Spanish Language I and II in the development of increased functional proficiency in listening, speaking, reading and writing the Spanish language.
+Pre re quisite(s): Successful completion of SPA 112 or Department Chair Approval.

+Continues SPA 111 - Spanish Language I and SPA 112 - Spanish Language II in the development of increased functional proficiency in listening, speaking, reading and writing the Spanish Language.
 Note: The order of the topics and the methodology will vary according to individual texts and instructors.
 This course is one of statewide Guaranteed Transfer courses, GT-AH4.

-SPANISH LANGUAGE IV: GT-AH4
+SPA 212 - Spanish Language IV: GT-AH4

-PRQ: Successful completion of SPA 211 or department chair approval.
-Continues Spanish Language I, II and III in the development of increased functional proficiency in listening, speaking, reading and writing the Spanish language.
+Prerequisite(s): Successful completion of SPA 211 or Department Chair Approval.

+Continues SPA 111 - Spanish Language I, SPA 112 - Spanish Language II and SPA 211 - Spanish Language III: GT-AH4 in the development of increased functional proficiency in listening, speaking, reading and writing the Spanish Language.
 Note: The order of the topics and the methodology will vary according to individual texts and instructors.
 This course is one of statewide Guaranteed Transfer courses, GT-AH4.